-TPMS Malfunction Light
+TPMS Malfunction Light and Message

 The TPMS will not function properly if one or more of the TPMS sensors are missing or inoperable.
-When the system detects a malfunction, the low tire warning light flashes for about one minute and then stays on for the remainder of the ignition cycle.
-The malfunction light comes on at each ignition cycle until the problem is corrected.
-Some of the conditions that can cause this to come on are:
+When the system detects a malfunction, the low tire pressure warning light, defined above, flashes for about one minute and then stays on for the remainder of the ignition cycle.
+A DIC warning message may also display.
+The malfunction light and DIC warning message, if equipped, come on at each ignition cycle until the problem is corrected.
+Some of the conditions that can cause these to come on are:

-One of the road tires has been replaced with the spare tire, if the vehicle has one.
+One of the road tires has been replaced with the spare tire.
 The spare tire does not have a TPMS sensor.
-The malfunction light should go off after the road tire is replaced and the sensor matching process is performed successfully.
-See "TPMS Sensor Matching Process" later in this section
+The malfunction light and the DIC message, if equipped, should go off after the road tire is replaced and the sensor matching process is performed successfully.
+See "TPMS Sensor Matching Process" later in this section.

 - The TPMS sensor matching process was not done or not completed successfully after rotating the tires.
-The malfunction light should go off after successfully completing the sensor matching process.
+The malfunction light and the DIC message, if equipped, should go off after successfully completing the sensor matching process.
 See "TPMS Sensor Matching Process" later in this section. - One or more TPMS sensors are missing or damaged.
-The malfunction light should go off when the TPMS sensors are installed and the sensor matching process is performed successfully.
+The malfunction light and the DIC message, if equipped, should go off when the TPMS sensors are installed and the sensor matching process is performed successfully.
 See your dealer for service. - Replacement tires or wheels do not match the original equipment tires or wheels.
-Tires and wheels other than those recommended
+Tires and wheels other than those recommended could prevent the TPMS from functioning properly.
+See Buying New Tires on page 10-56.

-- could prevent the TPMS from functioning properly.
-See Buying New Tires on page 10-48. - Operating electronic devices or being near facilities using radio wave frequencies similar to the TPMS could cause the TPMS sensors to malfunction.
+Operating electronic devices or being near facilities using radio wave frequencies similar to the TPMS could cause the TPMS sensors to malfunction.

 If the TPMS is not functioning properly, it cannot detect or signal a low tire condition.
-See your dealer for service if the TPMS malfunction light comes on and stays on.
+See your dealer for service if the TPMS malfunction light and DIC message, if equipped, come on and stay on.